MXA RACE TEST: THE REAL TEST OF THE 2020 KTM 450SXF

 Q: WHY DID KTM COME OUT WITH A VENTED AIRBOX COVER?

 A: Consider the vented 2020 KTM airbox cover a victory for backyard engineers, shade-tree tuners and inventive local racers everywhere.
 Over the years, the MXA test riders made the KTM R&D department ride with the stock airbox cover and without the airbox cover to prove how restrictive their airbox was.
-Opening up the 2019 KTM 450SXF airbox produced a noticeable increase in throttle response and rate of acceleration in the midrange.
+Opening up the 2019 KTM 450SXF airbox with a drill produced a noticeable increase in throttle response and rate of acceleration in the midrange.
 KTM’s American test department fought with the Austrian engineers to put air vent holes in the stock 2020 airbox cover.
 It was a no-brainer.
 For 2020, each KTM four-stroke will come with two airbox covers, the all-weather old one and the new vented one.

 We know the vented airbox works on the track and is more noticeable than the dyno numbers suggest; however, to convince KTM that it worked we had to prove it on the dyno.
 At 9000 rpm, it was 0.25 horsepower better.
 At 10,000 rpm, it was 1 horsepower better.
 At 11,000 rpm, it was 1.1 horsepower better, and at peak it was 1 horsepower better.
 Torque was up 0.5 pound-feet across the board.
 But the difference is in how the power feels.
 It is noticeably better with the vented airbox.